armllm/armllm.github.io/2026/faq.md

 **Who should apply?** The program is designed for motivated learners in AI, including students, researchers, and engineers.
 If you are interested in LLMs and can follow technical sessions, you are encouraged to apply.

-**Do I need prior LLM experience?** No. Prior hands-on LLM experience is not required.
-However, applicants are expected to have a foundational understanding of machine learning and neural networks.
+**Do I need prior LLM experience?** You do not need to be an expert in training LLMs, however we do expect that you have an understanding of neural networks, large language model architectures, and some hands-on experience training machine learning models.

 **Do I need Python experience?** Python proficiency is expected and is explicitly asked in the form.
 Applicants are asked to self-report their level (e.g., excellent, somewhat proficient, or not proficient).